 From the article The Effort to Build the Mathematical Library of the Future: "Digitizing mathematics is a longtime dream.
 The expected benefits range from the mundane—computers grading students’ homework—to the transcendent: using artificial intelligence to discover new mathematics and find new solutions to old problems.
 Mathematicians expect that proof assistants could also review journal submissions, finding errors that human reviewers occasionally miss, and handle the tedious technical work that goes into filling in all the details of a proof."

 If this interests you in a more serious way, I have written a program of study for formal software development, in which these ideas are treated in more depth: Formal Software Development Program.
-It's in a slide presentation format, view it in Adobe Acrobat Reader (free download from Adobe), not in your browser.
+It's in a slide presentation format, which allows a smooth gradual viewing of each page; view it in Adobe Acrobat Reader (free download from Adobe), not in your browser.